-As the rainy season come, water replenishes and the natural environment of the Betta once again regains so much water.
+As the rainy season comes, water replenishes and the natural environment of the betta once again regain so much water.
 This turnover of water flushes away the accumulated substances during the hot season.
 The Betta fish need a good environment to thrive and our goal as owners of these majestic pets is to provide that.

 What size of aquarium is best for a beginner in taking care of betta fish?

 A 5 gallon tank is the recommended minimum for a beginner in taking care of one betta fish.
 This size allows more room for error which, as beginners, we usually have to learn from.
 A 5 gallon tank will give space for a heater, a filter, and give your Betta fish a territory it can call its own.

 Betta fish came from a tropical country of origin and we should simulate this temperature range in the home we make for a betta to live in.
 Your pet betta fish will benefit from the optimal temperature range between 78 to 80 degrees Fahrenheit or 25 to 27 degrees Celsius.
 A temperature lower than this will slow down your betta fish’s metabolism.
 It will compromise its immune system making it more prone to diseases.
 A higher temperature will speed up the betta’s metabolism which will shorten its lifespan.

 A heater with a built-in thermostat does the job in maintaining this temperature range in your betta fish’s aquarium.
 Choose an aquarium heater suited for the volume of your tank.
 An inadequate heater will work more and use more electricity.
 A heater enough for the volume of your fish tank will not have to work as much.
 A 5 to 10-gallon tank will usually need a heater size of 25 to 75 watts.